Fair Active Learning: Solving the Labeling Problem in Insurance: Introduction

-Notably for EU insurers, the principle of fairness is an obligation and actuaries have often been confronted with this problem \cite{barry2020personalization}.
-Indeed, it is recognised in the Insurance Distribution Directive (IDD) where it is stated that insurance distributors shall "\textit{always act honestly, fairly and professionally in accordance with best interests of their customers}" (Art.
+Notably, for EU insurers, the principle of fairness is an obligation and actuaries have often been confronted with this problem \cite{barry2020personalization}.
+For instance, it is recognised in the Insurance Distribution Directive (IDD) where it is stated that insurance distributors shall ``\textit{always act honestly, fairly and professionally in accordance with best interests of their customers}'' (Art.
 17(1) - IDD).
-The fairness principle is also stated in Article 5 of GDPR: personal data shall be "\textit{processed lawfully, fairly and in transparent manner in relation to the data subject}" (Art.
+The fairness principle is also stated in Article 5 of GDPR: personal data shall be ``\textit{processed lawfully, fairly and in transparent manner in relation to the data subject}'' (Art.
 5(1) - GDPR).
-Following the European Court of Justice's decision on December 21, 2012, EU insurers are no longer allowed to use gender as a factor in determining insurance premiums.
-This topic has been explored in various research papers on actuarial fairness and pricing discrimination~\citep{guillen2012sexless, landes2015fair, chen2017unisex, frees2021discriminating}.
+The concept of bias and algorithmic discrimination is not new, as shown by \cite{abraham1985efficiency, thiery2006fairness, pedreshi2008discrimination}.
+In particular, \cite{thiery2006fairness} emphasizes that in insurance, insured individuals ``\textit{are classified on the basis of factors that are either immutable such as gender or age, or that are mutable, such as smoking behaviour}''.
+This topic has been further explored in various research papers on actuarial fairness and pricing discrimination~\citep{guillen2012sexless, landes2015fair, chen2017unisex, frees2023discriminating, charpentier2023mitigating}.
+Within these discussions, the debate on fairness includes various ethical viewpoints, with divergent perspectives from regulatory bodies and scholars: \begin{itemize} \item One perspective, which advocates for actuarial fairness, entails assessing insurance premiums' fairness by referencing actuarial rates.
+According to \cite{landes2015fair}, ``\textit{individuals should pay premiums that reflect the risks they bring to the insurance pool}''.
+This approach aims to accurately estimate risk by leveraging \textit{all} available data for a more ``\textbf{personalized}'' premium.